gatblau/onix/connectors/ansible/inventory/examples/readme.md

 1. Open the [Swagger UI](http://localhost:8080/swagger-ui.html#/web-api/createTagUsingPOST)
 2. Paste the payload [here](tag.json) in the payload box
 3. Put the request to create the tag in the CMDB

+### Check the inventory configuration values are correct

+Finally, make sure the configuration required by the plugin to connect to the CMDB is correct for your setup within the [onix_inventory.yml](./onix_inventory.yml) file.

 ### Test the plugin